| Everything You've Always

 a drag free float.
 The slack-reach cast is mandatory to eliminate micro

+drag when fishing this hatch.
 The Pseudo spinner falls seldom occur when you expect

 them-they just happen.
 And if you are not paying close attention to the